Mechanism Of Action

 Table 5: Clinical Response at End of Therapy and

-Follow-Up for Patients With Staphylococcus aureus and Streptococcus pyogenes at
+Follow-Up for Subjects with Staphylococcus aureus and Streptococcus

 |n/N||Success Rate (%)||n/N||Success Rate (%)|